How Many Times a Week Should You Train Abs?

-We got a few questions from customers and thought the answers would be of benefit to you.
+We got a few client inquiries, and we believe the solutions might be helpful to you.

 Rick Kaselj, MS